 modern elegance in a family-friendly redesign

 We love a good makeover, especially when it involves a total refresh.
 We caught up with Jacquelyn Clark, designer and founder of Lark and Linen, who gave us a peek at her latest project: a family-friendly home in desperate need of a light and airy refresh.
-In this Toronto home, a budding family of four found themselves within a space that hardly reflected their style.
+As was the case with this Toronto home, a budding family of four found themselves within a space that hardly reflected their style.
 Take a peek at what happened when Clark gave the space a well-deserved redo!

 WHAT’S THE INSPIRATION BEHIND THE DESIGN OF THE SPACE?
 When we began, their home was a step up from builder-basic, but still lacked personality.
 With the exception of their amazing (and ridiculously comfortable) mint green sofa, their existing furniture was a mish-mash of pieces they had each acquired over the years.
 We knew from the get-go we wanted to infuse some life into the space, and make their entire home wow-worthy from the moment you walked in.